Jili, Liuyang

 Jili Subdistrict (集里街道 (集里街道, Jílǐ Jiēdào)) is an urban subdistrict in Liuyang City, Hunan Province, People's Republic of China.
 As of the 2015 census it had a population of 58,370 and an area of 153.8 km2.
 Taipingqiao Town merged to Jili Subdistrict on November 18, 2015.
 It borders Jiaoxi Township in the north, Guankou Subdistrict in the northeast, Huaichuan Subdistrict in the southeast, Gejia Township in the west, Dongyang Town in the northwest, and Hehua Subdistrict and Chengchong Town in the south.

 History

 In 2015, Taipingqiao Town merged to Jili Subdistrict.

-Administrative division
+Administrative divisions

-The subdistrict is divided into seven villages and five communities, the following areas:
+The subdistrict is divided into seven villages and five communities, which include the following areas: